iWinston/typeorm-plus/docs/select-query-builder.md

     .groupBy("user.id")
 ```

-This Will produce the following SQL query:
+Which will produce the following SQL query:

 ```sql
 SELECT ...
 FROM users user GROUP BY user.id